klyoungblood/SFUT/README.md

 # SFUT
 Ships Fighting Underground, maybe in a Tournament

-Note: Art assets are not open-licensed, make, buy, beg, or borrow your own.
+Note: Art assets are not open-licensed; make, buy, beg, or borrow your own.

-Source code is MIT licensed, see license.md
+Source code is MIT licensed, see LICENSE file.